hamedsabri/TinkerUsd/README.md

 build.py --stages=clean,configure,build,install
 ```

-This is how the install directory will look like after the build/install stages finish.
+This is how the install directory looks like after the build/install stages finish.

 ```
 > tree /F